johnalison/obsidian-notes/1-projects/Mixed2.0/Boosted Synthetic Data.md

 	- [ ] Can we recover soft-drop mass from leading two subjets ?
 - script to plot mass in coffea code

+Looks like the [[Boosted Synthetic Data]] is actually going to be harder than I thought
+- Need to reclacluate m_regressed mass
+- Need to recalculate PNet scores
+- First try it with m-soft drop...
+Let Chance do it.

 # Log

 ## [[9 March 2025 Sunday]]